How Much Money Do You Need to Start Investing?

 Yes, every month.

-Putting in a lump sum once and forgetting about it will still pay off in the long run, but putting in a little bit more every month will help you reach your financial goals sooner.
+Investing a lump sum once and forgetting about it will still pay off in the long run, but depositing a little bit more every month will help you reach your financial goals sooner.

-So, maybe that amount is $2,000 a month.
-Maybe it's just $10 a month.
+That amount might be $2,000 each month, or maybe it's just $10 a month.
 The overall amount doesn't really matter, as long as it's right for you.

 Is there a minimum amount to start buying ASX shares?

-To execute a buy or a sell trade on the ASX, most brokers require a minimum order value of $500 for a buy or a sell order.
-Some brokers are more lenient than others in this area, but as a general rule, $500 is usually the minimum investment amount for an ASX-listed investment.
+To execute a buy or a sell trade on the ASX, most brokers require a minimum order value of $500.
+Some brokers are more lenient than others in this area, but as a general rule, $500 is usually the minimum amount for a buy or a sell order on an ASX-listed investment.

-Saying that, many unlisted investment vehicles such as managed funds or investing apps have different rules, and will accept far lower investments.
+Saying that, many unlisted investment vehicles such as managed funds or investing apps have different rules, and will accept lower investment amounts.
 If $500 is too much for your own investing needs, this might be an area worth exploring.

 How can I invest a small amount?